stayugly/lavamachine/site/content/_index.md

 blurb:
   heading: Under Construction.
   text: >-
     This site is currently under construction.
 Come see us again soon, or reach out  by e-mail to mail@piersgoffart.com or mail@ericgiessmann.com.
+    Beeepbopp.
 ---